jpsousas/spotify-to-youtube-music/README.md

 # spotify-to-youtube-music
 A repository to develop my first api, that transfers a spotify playlist to an youtube music playlist :).
-Doing my best to make a good gift to give to a very good friend.
+Doing my best to make a good gift to a very good friend.

 First steps according to chat gpt lmao:
    1- Setting up API keys: Make sure you have the necessary API keys to access the Spotify and YouTube Music APIs.
 These keys are essential for authenticating your requests and accessing the appropriate resources.